 Your First Cave Trip

-Below is a list of what you can expect on a caving trip, ethics and gear you’ll need.
+Below is a list of what you can expect on a trip, caving ethics and gear needed for a safe trip.

 Caves in north Florida and south Georgia are relatively warm, about 68-72 degrees Fahrenheit.

 Caving is an inherently dangerous activity.
 Cavers may be exposed to loose or falling rock, steep climbs, deep pits, slick surfaces, water and the occasional wild animal.
-You’re inside something, but it’s still the great outdoors.
+You may be “inside” the Earth, but it’s still the great outdoors.

-The trick is to have the right gear, training and respect for the cave environment.
+The trick is to have the right gear, training and a respect for the cave environment.
 A typical caving trip is an all-day affair.
-This includes meeting the rest of the team, driving to the cave, getting gear ready, moving through the cave, getting out and cleaning up and driving home.
+This includes meeting the rest of the team, driving to the cave, getting gear ready, moving through the cave, getting out, cleaning up and driving home.

 There is no other activity like it.

-Our caves have formed slowly, drip by drip, over thousands of years as water slowly dissolved miniscule amounts of rock and redeposited crystalline formations.
-There are opportunities to see worlds few other people have ever seen.
+Our phreatic caves formed slowly, drip by drip, over thousands of years as slightly acidic water dissolved minuscule amounts of rock and redeposited it in crystalline formations.
+There are opportunities to see parts of this world few other people have ever seen.
 There are still new caves and new sections of caves to be discovered.
 There are vaulted chambers the size of a football field, rooms with clear crystals shaped like angels dancing on the ceiling, underground streams and winding slot canyons where no sunlight has ever fallen.

 Ethics